theblockstalk/upgradeable-proxy/README.md

 ### 3.4 Upgrade safety and protection

-Safety features were added to the upgradeable pattern to protect the contract from being accidentally or maliciousl upgraded to the wrong contract.
-A target contract for the proxy must satisfy, at a minimum, the following conditions to be able to call Proxy.upgradeTo() to change the target:
+Experimental safety features were implemented to the upgradeable pattern to protect the contract from being accidentally or maliciousl upgraded to the wrong contract.
+A target contract for the SafeProxy must satisfy, at a minimum, the following conditions to be able to call Proxy.upgradeTo() to change the target:
 1. Must have a `address target` variable
 2. Must have a `upgradeTo(address) public` function
 3. Must have a `initialize() public` function

+**Note:**
-**Note:** empty functions that do nothing will satisfy these conditions.
+* empty functions that do nothing will satisfy these conditions.
+* one of the safety features depends on the use of the EXTCODESIZE opcode which *may not work after the Serenity hard fork*.
+* carefully consider if these safety features are necessary, *onced deployed they cannot be changed*.

-See _CheckUpgradeable_ contracts for test.
+The safe upgradeable proxy pattern can be found in [/contracts/safe/](https://github.com/jackandtheblockstalk/upgradeable-proxy/tree/master/contracts/safe).
+See _UpgraeableCheck_ contracts for test.

 ### 3.5 Creating a permissioned (Ownable) proxy upgrade

 The upgradeable proxy pattern was combined with the Zepplin [Ownable](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/ownership/Ownable.sol) contract standard to allow for the upgradeTo() function to only be called by the administrator (owner).
 The administrator of the proxy can be set as a multisig or DAO-like contract to provide distributed governance.

 The permissioned upgradeable contracts can be seen in the [/contracts/ownable](https://github.com/jackandtheblockstalk/upgradeable-proxy/tree/master/contracts/ownable) folder.
 Please see _UintOwnable_ contract tests for details.

+If appropriate, the ownable and safe features can be combined.

 ### 3.6 Solidity compiler compatibility